We also have a policy on management of credit-reporting information which is available here.

 We may also collect, hold, use and disclose your personal information:

-- future promotional and marketing purposes including direct marketing purposes;
+- for future promotional and marketing purposes, including direct marketing purposes

-- to notify credit providers of a default by you of your agreement with us;
+- to notify credit providers in the event of a default by you of your agreement with us

 - when authorised or required by law.
 These laws include:

-- the National Consumer Credit Protection Act 2009 (Cth), which requires us to make inquiries about you when assessing an application for credit by you; and
+- the National Consumer Credit Protection Act 2009 (Cth), which requires us to make enquiries about you when assessing an application for credit by you, and

 - the Personal Property Securities Act 2009 (Cth), under which we may need to collect personal information about you to record a security interest on the Personal Property Securities Register.